formkit/docs-content/inputs/autocomplete.md

 ### Option multi-select

-For the `option` selection appearance, the selected options are displayed as a list of `divs` that render below the text input.
+For the `option` selection appearance, the selected options are displayed as a list of `divs` that render below the text input:

 <example
 name="Autocomplete"